 - Intelligent data management, data buffering, and network verification to ensure successful transmission of critical data.

-- Link sensors to the cloud: Sensor data is linked directly to the cloud-based Amazon service or user’s server via the cellular network using HTTP or HTTPS (optional FTP available).
+- Link sensors to the cloud: Sensor data is linked directly to the cloud-based Amazon service via the cellular network using HTTP.

 - Unified data interface experience: Sensor configuration, data storage, custom algebraic equations, custom data formats and forwarding, control, analysis, alarm notifications (email, SMS), reporting and actions all done with one simple cloud-based user interface.